isomerpages/moe-newtownpri/_our-co-curricular-activities/Uniformed Groups/Girl Guides (Brownies).md

 <p>“I love Brownies because I enjoy going out and spending time with my friends
 and teachers.
 I also like when we get to sell cookies because the money is used to help others.”&nbsp; - Kimberly Tesanee Brudermann&nbsp;</p>
-<p>“I like that we have fun and the activities in Brownies that help us be
+<p>“I enjoy being in Brownies because the activities are fun and engaging.
-more confident.” – Elaine Law Hui Xin&nbsp;</p>
+Through the different experiences, I have become more confident and learned new skills while making friends and guiding my juniors.” – Elaine Law Hui Xin&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CCA/CCA_UG_GirlGuides5.png">
 </div>